Master MoE routing, load balancing, and the dense-vs-sparse serving tradeoffs behind Mixtral, DeepSeek, and Qwen3.6-style expert models.

 DeepSeek-V2 uses several extensions to coarse-grained MoE:

-The following diagram contrasts Mixtral's coarse-grained top-2 routing with DeepSeek-V2's fine-grained routed-plus-shared design.
-The DeepSeek side is schematic, not a full 162-expert grid.
+The diagram contrasts Mixtral's coarse-grained top-2 routing with DeepSeek-V2's fine-grained routed-plus-shared design.
+It shows the full expert counts, while tile sizes and the example selections are schematic.

 DeepSeek-V3 retains the DeepSeekMoE pattern at a larger reported scale.